Ard Patrick: 1903: four-year-old season

 Before the start of the 1903 season, Gubbins reportedly turned down an offer of £15,000 for Ard Patrick from Samuel S. Brown of Pittsburgh.
 Ard Patrick showed his best form in two races as a four-year-old.
-He made his first appearance on 1 July in the £10,000 Princess of Wales's Stakes at Newmarket.
+He first appeared on 1 July in the £10,000 Princess of Wales's Stakes at Newmarket.
 He conceded weight to his opponents and won "in a canter" from Royal Lancer and Cheers.
-Before his next race, Ard Patrick was sold as a prospective stallion to Count Lehndorff acting for the German government for £21,000, although a condition of the sale was that he would run in Gubbins' colours in his remaining races.
+Before his next race, Ard Patrick was sold as a prospective stallion to Count Lehndorff, acting for the German government, for £21,000, although a condition of the sale was that he would run in Gubbins' colours in his remaining races.

-The 1903 Eclipse Stakes at Sandown on 17 July was one of the most anticipated British races of the early 20th century with Ard Patrick and Sceptre facing that year's Epsom Derby winner, Rock Sand.
+The 1903 Eclipse Stakes at Sandown on 17 July was one of the most anticipated British races of the early 20th century, with Ard Patrick and Sceptre facing that year's Epsom Derby winner, Rock Sand.
 The race thus brought together "the three best horses in England", and perhaps "the most valuable field of horses that ever started in a race in any part of the world".
-The King was among the immense crowd which was drawn to Sandown for the "Battle of Giants".
+The King was among the immense crowd drawn to Sandown for the "Battle of Giants".
 The odds at the start were 5/4 Rock Sand, 7/4 Sceptre and 5/1 Ard Patrick.
 Ard Patrick was settled in third behind Rock Sand in the early stages by his rider Herbert "Otto" Madden, before going to the front and leading into the straight.
-As Rock Sand weakened, Sceptre emerged as the only challenger and looked the likely winner a furlong from the finish but Ard Patrick rallied and got the better of a "desperate finish" to win by a neck with Rock Sand three lengths away in third.
+As Rock Sand weakened, Sceptre emerged as the only challenger and looked the likely winner a furlong from the finish, but Ard Patrick rallied and got the better of a "desperate finish" to win by a neck with Rock Sand three lengths away in third.
 The contest was favourably compared to the race for the 1887 Hardwicke Stakes between Ormonde, Minting and Bendigo.
 This was the second time in three attempts that Ard Patrick had beaten Sceptre.

 A rematch between Ard Patrick, Sceptre and Rock Sand was expected in the Jockey Club Stakes, but Ard Patrick's leg problems recurred and he never raced again.